higgs165/CovidCheck/README.md

 # Description

 Android app built with Dart, in Android Studio, to display COVID-19 stats, both globally and per country.
+The user picks a location from the dropdown button at the top.
+The statistics for that location or globally are retrieved using an API called NovelCOVID.

 ### NOTE: Despite it saying there are 3 contributors, the only one is me.
 I assume the other contributors are just issues with how I configured the email and username in Git.